elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-phylogeny-contribute-to-our-understanding-of-evolutionary-history.md

 url: /learn/psychology/questions/how-does-phylogeny-contribute-to-our-understanding-of-evolutionary-history
 score: -1.0
 related_article1:
-    id: 166405
+    id: 166402
-    title: Discuss the mechanisms of cultural transmission and their impact on social structures.
+    title: >-
+        What is cultural transmission and how does it affect animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-mechanisms-of-cultural-transmission-and-their-impact-on-social-structures
+    url: /learn/psychology/questions/what-is-cultural-transmission-and-how-does-it-affect-animal-behavior
 related_article2:
-    id: 166420
+    id: 166397
-    title: Discuss the role of development in shaping animal behavior.
+    title: >-
+        What are the key components of animal behavior as defined in the course?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-role-of-development-in-shaping-animal-behavior
+    url: /learn/psychology/questions/what-are-the-key-components-of-animal-behavior-as-defined-in-the-course
 related_article3:
-    id: 166409
+    id: 166402
-    title: How do phenotype and genotype interact to influence an organism's fitness?
+    title: >-
+        What is cultural transmission and how does it affect animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-phenotype-and-genotype-interact-to-influence-an-organisms-fitness
+    url: /learn/psychology/questions/what-is-cultural-transmission-and-how-does-it-affect-animal-behavior
 related_article4:
-    id: 166397
+    id: 166416
-    title: What are the key components of animal behavior as defined in the course?
+    title: >-
+        Explain the differences between directional, stabilizing, and disruptive selection.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-components-of-animal-behavior-as-defined-in-the-course
+    url: /learn/psychology/questions/explain-the-differences-between-directional-stabilizing-and-disruptive-selection
 related_article5:
-    id: 166407
+    id: 166420
-    title: Summarize Darwin's four postulates and their relevance to natural selection.
+    title: >-
+        Discuss the role of development in shaping animal behavior.
     subject: Psychology
-    url: /learn/psychology/questions/summarize-darwins-four-postulates-and-their-relevance-to-natural-selection
+    url: /learn/psychology/questions/discuss-the-role-of-development-in-shaping-animal-behavior
 ---

 &nbsp;